Sortix nightly manual

 RETURN VALUES

-failure.
-Success means that all requested application data bytes have been
+for failure.
+Success means that all requested application data bytes have

-least one application data byte has been written to the TLS connection.
+one application data byte has been written to the TLS connection.
+Failure

-Failures can be retryable (e.g. the network write buffer has temporarily
+can be retryable (e.g. the network write buffer has temporarily filled up)

-filled up) or non-retryable (e.g. a fatal network error).
-In the event of a
+or non-retryable (e.g. a fatal network error).
+In the event of a failure,

 - >0